The department is asking all successful 16-day regular November season hunters to provide a tooth from their buck, regardless of its size or age.

 Remove one of the middle incisor teeth, including the whole root.

 Tooth envelopes and tooth removal instructions are available at reporting stations.
-Place tooth in the tooth envelope, write your Conservation ID, Name, and Date of Kill on the envelope and it give to the reporting agent.
+Place tooth in the tooth envelope, write your Conservation ID, Name, and Date of Kill on the envelope and it give to the reporting agent or mail to the Vermont Fish & Wildlife office in Rutland VT at 271 North Main Street, Suite 215.

 Removing a tooth does not affect a taxidermist's ability to mount your deer.